moazmaksod/LabWise/docs/LabWise_design.md

 1.3.
 Iconography Library: Universal Language for Actions

 Icons serve as a universal visual language, allowing users to understand actions and concepts quickly without relying on text alone.
-The LabFlow system will use a consistent library of line-style icons, which are chosen for their modern, clean aesthetic that reduces visual clutter and complements the open feel of the PT Sans typeface.12
+The LabWise system will use a consistent library of line-style icons, which are chosen for their modern, clean aesthetic that reduces visual clutter and complements the open feel of the PT Sans typeface.12
 Every icon in the library will be designed or curated to maintain a consistent stroke weight (e.g., 2px), corner radius, and level of detail.
 This visual consistency is a core tenet of good UI design, making the interface feel more professional and easier to learn.1 The library will include a comprehensive set of icons for all system actions, objects, and statuses, such as:
 ●	Actions: Add Patient, Print Label, Verify Result, Run QC, Edit, Delete, Search, Filter.
 ●	Objects: Patient, Sample, Instrument, Reagent, Report, User.